yassu/PomoBoard/Readme.markdown

 ## How to start use

 1. In the root directory of this project, enter `plugin install vagrant-vbguest` if you didn't installed `vagrant-vbguest` plugin.
 2. Enter `vagrant up` command at the root directory of this project.
+This command will take a long time if you didn't a box "bento/centos-7.3"